cap-js-community/event-queue/docs/configure-event/index.md

 ### Configuration at the Service or Event Level

-You can assign a specific namespace to a CAP service’s outbox or even to a particular event within that outbox.
+You can assign a specific namespace to a CAP service’s or even to a particular event within that service.
 This is useful when a service consistently publishes events to a namespace different from the global default.

 In this example, the `StandardService` defaults to publishing events to `namespaceA`.
 However, the specific event